Industrialization, Urbanization, and Immigration in the Gilded Age

 - This is what made Henry George’s writings so controversial for the times.
 He argued that poverty is not a natural condition, but rather a manmade condition that can be remedied - " … poverty is a crime - not an individual crime, but a social crime, a crime for which we all, poor as well as rich, are responsible …"

-- Violent conflict arose between the industrialists/Robber Barons and American laborers (discussed below).
+- As workers rebelled against the excesses of industrialization, violent conflict arose between the industrialists/Robber Barons and American laborers (discussed below).

 - The nation became increasingly urban (discussed below).